top of page

 wisdom

-“I’ll give you just one more round, and then its time we go,” the room purred as the arm rose this time on its own accord, the needle gently inserting into the brittle vinyl, beginning from the beginning again and at last the sweet powerful dissonance of The Concord.
+“I’ll give you one more round, and then its time we go,” the room said silently as the arm rose and needle gently inserted into the brittle vinyl, beginning from the beginning again—the final sweet powerful dissonance of The Concord.

-“Here we go, here we go again,” Antoinette flash remembered and said aloud in a sparkle “never did he not have a stack of Concords ready to drop, flipped perfectly to continue the flow from Emerson to Hawthorne, Alcotts to Thoreau.…the actualization of the theorization he used to go on about…lectures were like story time, his research trips sounding more like the research trips of Hofmann in the 40s… ”
+“Here we go, here we go again,” Antoinette flash remembered and said out loud in a sparkle “never did he not have a stack of Concords ready to drop, flipped perfectly to continue the flow from Emerson to Hawthorne, Alcotts to Thoreau.…the actualization of the theorization he used to go on about…lectures were like story time, his physical research trips sounding more like the mental trips of Hofmann in the ‘40s… ”

-But now she saw the reality of his experienced storied life.
-All these decades she wanted to believe—whether like Mulder or of Messianism—the notes she made in class: The Creator planting divine sparks of The Numen into the vessels below; Who would gather together around The Axis Mundi of empowerment; Until the power crashed into the destructionist times of Tohu to set the stage for; The Next Act.
-He told her decades ago, when she asked about the notes of The Concord, that this was the beauty he found within: the allowance and acceptance of the unfinished creates the invitation for a continuance.
+And now she experienced the reality of his storied life.
+For decades she wanted to believe—whether like Mulder or Messianism—the notes she made in class: The Creator planting divine sparks of Numen into vessels below; to gather together around Axis Mundi of empowerment; for the cyclic destructionist times of Tohu; until Vohu clears and refines for the process to begin, again.
+He told her decades ago, when she asked about the notes of The Concord, that this was the beauty he found within: the allowance and acceptance of the unfinished, creates the invitation for a continuance.
+Without.

-And she never found his Experience.
-School, schul, church, cult or ashram were only saccharine teases which transferred her field research to mushrooms, psychotropics and most recently the frog venoms of the Andes.
+She never found his Experience.
+She chased it in school, schul, church, cults and ashrams—all only saccharine teases which led her to psychotropics and most recently frog venoms of the Andes.

-From his white dusted soft bellybutton the little leader rose up and the whirling turbine inverted—the cups, words and golden beams chiming and resonating off each other to fill and transpose Ives’ notes into a euphonous sculpture few ears have ever seen.
-Together they joined the cups, rising up, his a mountainous terrain in repose and hers a single peak, their lifetimes united in a celestial timelessness, swiftly rotating just below the swirling words, she still kneeled at his head circling within the unconfined space, experiencing his nearing death as a cobweb of divine cotton candy.
+The little leader rose up from his white dusted center and the whirling turbine inverted—the cups, words and golden beams chiming off each other to fill and transpose Ives’ notes into a euphonious sculpture.
+Their bodies joined the vortex, rising up, his a mountainous terrain in repose and hers a single peak, lives pulled into a celestial timelessness, rotating below the swirling words.
+Still kneeling at his silvery mane, their circling formed a nearing death cobweb of divine cotton candy.

 He left.